roadrunner-server/docs/intro/install.md

 ## CURL

-You can also install RoadRunner using curl and the download-latest.sh script from the RoadRunner GitHub repository.
+You can also install RoadRunner using curl and the `download-latest.sh` script from the RoadRunner GitHub repository.

-**Just run the following commands**
+**Just run the following commands:**

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf  https://raw.githubusercontent.com/roadrunner-server/roadrunner/master/download-latest.sh | sh